 - Turmeric: This is a spice found in many pantry racks, and has antibacterial properties that can help relieve pain.
 You’ll need to make it into a paste using some water.

-For more tips on relieving toothache pain, or to learn about any of our other family dentist services, speak to the staff at the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry today.
+For more tips on relieving toothache pain, or to learn about any of our other family dentist services, speak to the staff at the offices of Grant Dental today.